rushikesh92/music-player/README.md

 Songs are organized in folders inside a `SONGS/` directory, and albums are dynamically loaded with metadata.
 The player is fully responsive and includes song library for each album, seekbar and volume controls.

+>_This project excludes actual copyrighted songs, no copyrighted tracks are added instead._
 ---

 ## 🚀 Features